graphql/graphql-spec/spec/Section 6 -- Execution.md

   GetStreamFutures(originalDeferStates, futures).
 - Let {pending}, {newFutures}, and {deferStates} be the result of {FilterNestedDefers(newPendingResults, deferStates)}.
+- Notify the executor as necessary that all items in {pending} have been released.
 - Return {pending}, {newFutures}, and {deferStates}.

 GetStreamFutures(deferStates, futures):